fabiotreze/_AzureLab/README.md

-# Hub-Spoke Network Infrastructure
+# Hub-Spoke Network Infrastructure with DNS Management

-This Terraform configuration creates a hub-spoke network topology in Azure with optimized security, naming conventions, and network design.
+This Terraform configuration creates a comprehensive hub-spoke network topology in Azure with DNS management, security features, and standardized naming conventions.

 ## 🏗️ Architecture Overview